Eczema on lips

-Your dermatologist will probably do a skin examination to see if there are signs of redness or rash elsewhere, which will aid in the diagnosis of your lip problem.
+Your dermatologist will probably do a standard series skin examination to see if there are signs of redness or rash elsewhere, which will aid in the diagnosis of your lip problem.

 For example, if you have a rash behind your knees or in the inner arm crease/inner aspect of elbows or forearms/wrists or signs of scratching, you may have atopic eczema.

-If your doctor is suspecting an allergic reaction, they may do a patch test on you or refer you to an allergist who can do prick testing (a type of allergy test) to determine which allergen is causing this problem.
+If your doctor is suspecting an allergic reaction, they may do a patch test or photo patch testing on you or refer you to an allergist who can do prick testing (a type of allergy test) to determine which allergen is causing this problem.

 Patch tests will test for a variety of chemical allergens, such as nickel, perfumes, preservatives, formaldehyde, while prick tests check for environmental allergens like dust mites and food.

 If they think this might be an infection, they may do a swab culture with Q-tip, which is also painless.
 In rare or difficult cases, they may even consider a skin biopsy.

 Here are some of the treatments your dermie might suggest:

 Topical corticosteroid ointments are anti-inflammatory.
 There are a variety of strengths of topical steroid ointments that can soothe the inflammation on your lips, such as hydrocortisone (least potent) or clobetasol (highest potency).

 They should always be used under the supervision of a dermatologist to ensure adverse reactions do not occur, such as prolonged use causing side effects like skin atrophy (thinning of your skin).